at Family Therapy Toronto, you come first…

 about your therapists

-A Registered Psychotherapist in good standing with the College of Registered Psychotherapists of Ontario, Stacey Brion specializes in working with children and adolescents, as well as their parents, siblings, and other family members.
+A Registered Psychotherapist in good standing with the College of Registered Psychotherapists of Ontario, Stacey Brion specializes in working with children, adolescents, adults and their families.
+Stacey is passionate about supporting families during difficult transitions and helping them to work through challenging family dynamics.
 In addition to seeing those clients in her office, Stacey also works with them in their homes and schools.

 An avid traveler, Stacey’s roots are here in Toronto where she now is raising two young children.